 Through NTP Tuition Partners, schools (including special schools and Alternative Provisions) can access high-quality tutoring from an approved list of tutoring providers, who have passed a set of quality, safeguarding and evaluation standards.

 NTP Tuition Partners have initially been funded to provide subsidised high-quality tutoring for up to 250,000 pupils this academic year.
 The NTP will continue next academic year, with the Department for Education announcing Randstad as their chosen delivery partner for the programme 2021/22 programme, following a competitive tendering process.
 Further details on how schools can access NTP support next year will be available in the coming weeks.
 At present, schools can still access subsidised tutoring through the NTP Tuition Partners for the remainder of this academic year

-The focus of the NTP is on supporting disadvantaged pupils, including those eligible for Pupil Premium funding.
-However, participating schools will be able to decide which of their pupils will most benefit from additional support, and which type of support is more suitable.
+The focus of the NTP is on supporting disadvantaged pupils and we expect a large majority of these to be eligible for Pupil Premium funding.
+We recognise however, that schools are best placed to decide which of their pupils will most benefit from additional support, and which type of support is more suitable.
 Tuition Partners will substantially increase the tutoring available to disadvantaged pupils, and the aim is to reach as many disadvantaged pupils as possible.

 Please note: if your school has registered an interest on our website, this is not a formal submission to access tutoring.
-You can search for tutoringhere.
+You can search for tutoring here.